grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01 Browser/isconnected.md

 excerpt: 'xk6-browser: Browser.isConnected method'
 ---

-Indicates whether the WebSocket connection to the browser application is active or not.
+Indicates whether the [CDP](https://chromedevtools.github.io/devtools-protocol/) connection to the browser process is active or not.

 ### Returns